wazo-platform/wazo-doc/source/administration/cel/cel.rst

 Call logs are presented in a CSV file.
 The CSV specifications are detailed in :ref:`the REST API documentation <call-logs-format>`.

+Specifying no start date returns all available call logs.
+Specifying a start date and no end date returns all call logs from start date until now.

 REST API
 --------